CryptozombiesHQ/cryptozombie-lessons/sk/4/payable.md

 ```

 V tomto príklade nám `msg.value` ukazuje koľko Etheru bolo poslaného kontraktu. `ether` je vstaná jednotka.
-Here, `msg.value` is a way to see how much Ether was sent to the contract, and `ether` is a built-in unit.

 Na nasledujúcom príklade je ukážka ako by niekto mohol zavolať túto funkciu z web3.js (z Javascriptového front endu našej DAppky):
-What happens here is that someone would call the function from web3.js (from the DApp's JavaScript front-end) as follows:

 ```
 // Predpoklajme že `OnlineStore` referuje na náš kontrakt na Ethereum blockchain